htl-leo-itp-2325-4-5BHITM/cam-connect/docs/startup.md

 ## Docs

-To run the uml file, install the "PlantUML Integration" plugin
+To run the uml file, install the "PlantUML Integration" plugin in IntelliJ